 My recent collages and sculptures are inspired by revelatory moments when the imaginary-visual and the material-haptic bump up against each other, instances when you perceive yourself as both connected to and removed from your own sense of corporeal being.

 In this work I often consider cloth and skin as metonymic.
 To me, cloth signifies notions of birth, death, rebirth, and experiences of life in between.
 Humans are born naked but are wrapped in cloth upon entering the social world, after exiting their mother’s bodies.
 Dead bodies are ritualistically wrapped in cloth during mourning ceremonies and in preservation rites such as mummification.
 The same stock of satin fabric could be used to sew a wedding dress, a christening gown, or the lining of a casket.
 Cloth can be used to swaddle or suffocate, constrain or comfort, celebrate or shame.
 I like the feelings and ideas that are sparked by these dichotomies.

-Working with hand-cut and assembled self-generated photographs, found images, and the dynamics of shadows and space, aspects of my process can be looked at much like a combination of stream of consciousness and constrained writing techniques.
-I tend to find, produce, and manipulate source materials as I go, working within a fixed set of thematic, conceptual, or visual constraints.
-Pulling from a personal archive of vintage and contemporary photographs, fashion magazines, pornographic publications, anthropological periodicals, and my own images, I embrace the element of chance in finding and placing pieces, as I enjoy exploring the tension between control and chaos.
-In dialogue with historic techniques and concepts utilized by the Surrealists, these methods allow for an automatic processing of visual information on a semiotic level, an intuitive sense of sight that is both linked to and detached from our contemporary mass media experience.
+Aspects of my process can be looked at much like a combination of stream of consciousness and constrained writing techniques.
+I find, produce, and manipulate source materials as I go, working within a fixed set of thematic constraints.
+These methods allow for an automatic processing of visual and visceral information on a semiotic level, an intuitive sense of sight that is both linked to and detached from our contemporary media experience.